Lets Break It Down:

 Every so often a brave client comes along who isn’t afraid of doing something slightly mad.

 On this occasion we wanted something completely unique to celebrate the wedding of a gorgeous New York couple.
-We missioned to find the most unusual space to host the event, looking at county homes, out of town galleries, and other venues far and wide - yet nothing felt quite right.
+We missioned to find the most unusual space to host the event, looking at country homes, out of town galleries, and other venues far and wide - yet nothing felt quite right.

 One day, we stumbled across a very grotty looking car park.
-Over 5-floors of an old Victorian building, it had vaulted windows overlooking the CBD, raw wooden floors and amazing cast irons pillars.
+Over 5-floors of an old Victorian building, it had vaulted windows overlooking the CBD, raw wooden floors and amazing cast iron pillars.
 Our eyes saw past the grit and we started to see something beautiful, something magical, and something totally out of the ordinary.
 To our luck, so did the client.

 We decided to use two floors, one for a dramatic candlelit ceremony, and the other for wining, dining and entertaining.
 As the building was weathered, windows needed to be re-installed, entry doors and walls built to create zones, toilets, kitchens, lighting, carpeting inserted and of course furnishings and decorative elements.